AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

 In order to more clearly observe the gel formation, the team injected red dye into the sedimentation tube with the PACl.
 Using this method, the team concluded that gel first formed in the floc hopper and accumulated until it reached the top of the reactor because of the flow of dye throughout the reactor.
 The gel only dissociated within the reactor with an upflow velocity of 8 mm/s.
 The gel within the floc weir was more difficult to remove because it was controlled by a single speed pump.

-Further experimentation was conducted by replacing the fluoride stock with red dye to produce more visible flocs.
+Further experimentation was conducted using the red dye to produce more visible flocs.
 The first experiment, which was run with 20 mg/L PACl, showed formation of flocs and later aggregation of the flocs into a gel at the entrance to the floc weir.
 The team hypothesized that the protrusion of the floc weir into the sedimentation tube provided a surface for flocs to accumulate and form gel.
 A new sedimentation tube was fabricated to test the hypothesis, and the red dye experiment was replicated in the new tube.
 The experiment resulted in gel formation, however, flocs entered the floc weir without aggregation at the entrance as observed in the previous reactor.
 The team hypothesized that gel formed when the flocs that were above the floc weir descended down the sedimentation tube and collided with other flocs, which created a super saturated solution necessary for a gel.

 The team continued to run tests at low concentration of PACl, or a maximum of 20 mg/L, and high concentrations of red dye given the dilute stock solution of red dye.
 However, each experiment gelled, and thus, produced no useful data for further validating a Langmuir adsorption model.